Grants and Funding

 Abandoned railway corridors to trails conversion

-Safe Routes to School – construction and non-construction
+Safe Routes to School – construction

 Historic transportation facility preservation and rehabilitation